MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-premium-monitor-capacity.md

 # Monitor capacities with the Premium Capacities Metrics app

 Monitoring your capacities is essential to making informed decisions on how best to utilize your Premium capacity resources.
 You can monitor capacities in the Admin portal or with the Power BI Premium Capacity Metrics app.
 This article describes using the Premium Capacity Metrics app.
 The app provides the most in-depth information into how your capacities are performing.
 For higher level metrics, you can also use the Health tab in the Admin portal.
-To learn more about monitoring in the portal, see [Monitor Premium capacities by using the Admin portal](service-admin-premium-monitor-portal.md).
+To learn more about monitoring in the portal, see [Monitor Premium capacities in the Admin portal](service-admin-premium-monitor-portal.md).

 The app is updated regularly with new features and functionality.
 Make sure you are running the latest version.
 **The latest version of the app is 1.10 (released December 13, 2018)**.
+If you have a previous version of the app already installed, it’s best to delete it from your apps and then press CTRL+F5 to refresh.

 ## Install the Premium Capacity Metrics app